For sale hybride Toyota

 In practice

 WLTP is about 4.7 l/100km (manufacturer figure, not measured by us).
 In and around the city the hybrid does well; on the motorway the advantage largely disappears and the fuel use rises.
 The sloping roofline costs rearward visibility and headroom on the rear seat, a recurring point in owner reviews.
-The indicative list price rose from about 34,495 euro (peildatum early 2024) to 35,995 euro now, a starting price, not an offer and not a forecast.
+The indicative list price rose from about 34,495 euro (reference date early 2024) to 35,995 euro now, a starting price, not an offer and not a forecast.

 Points to note